jthalpern/jthalpern.github.io/_pages/Why.md

 title: "Why You Should Hire Me"
 ---
 #### I have experience running a business, and I know that my work fits into a bigger picture
 I'm not just a writer.
-I bring over 6 years' experience helming a successful publishing business, performing every role from accounting, to copywriting, to conducting market research and creating customer avatars.
+I bring over 6 years' experience helming a successful publishing business, performing every role from copywriting, to web design, to conducting market research and creating customer avatars.
 I understand the bigger picture, and the importance of aligning my work with organizational goals.

 #### I know how to manage projects, juggle multiple priorities, and meet deadlines